Skip to content

 Default: cap.queue.{assembly name}

-The default consumer group name, corresponds to different names in different Transports, you can customize this value to customize the names in Transports for easy viewing.
+The default consumer group name.
+It corresponds to different names in different transports.
+You can customize this value to customize the names in different transports for easy viewing.

 Mapping

-Map to Queue Group Name in NATS.
-Map to Consumer Group in Redis Streams.
+Maps to Queue Group Name in NATS.
+Maps to Consumer Group in Redis Streams.

 GroupNamePrefix